DG-Assassins/Fake-Review-Analyzer/README.md

 # Fake-Review-Analyzer
 ![Logo](/static/logo.png)
 <br>
-Web service where user can provide the link of product review they want to buy or hotel review which they want to book and it will scrape the reviews using regular expressions of the given product and use the review content to find whether the review is real/fake and positive/neutral/negative using Artificial Intelligence and Machine Learning
+Web service where user can provide the link of product review they want to buy or hotel review which they want to book and it will scrape the reviews using regular expressions of the given product and use the review content to find whether the review is real/fake and positive/neutral/negative using Machine Learning.

 ## General Flow
 ![General Flow](/static/screenshot1.png)